 clearly a state has failed, be it in Afghanistan, Yemen, Somalia, or

-Algeria, the most attractive an Islamist state seems compared to
+Algeria, the more attractive an Islamist state seems compared to

 anarchy and never ending civil war.
-Like democracy, many people who
+Just as many Westerners recognize that democracy has its flaws, many people who

 join these movements may recognize that an Islamist state is not a

-perfect form of government, but to them it is an Islamist state and
+perfect form of government.
+But, for them, it is an Islamist state and

-not democracy, the seems to be the least bad of the alternatives that
+not a democracy, the seems to be the least bad of the alternatives that

 are viable options for people trying to unify Muslim nations that are